Azure-Samples/nodejs-appsvc-cosmosdb-bottleneck/workshop.md

 2. the application moving parts and how these may impact the performance of the application.

-# Challenge Three - Run some load tests, checking results and changing scale to improve the application
+# Challenge Three - Run a load test against the application

 In this challenge, we are going to use the JMeter JMX file from the cloned GitHub repo.
 This makes a series of requests against the application.
 So you load test will need to use this script for this challenge.